-When researching Iceland, Brian and I quickly discovered that the best way to experience Iceland was by car.
+When researching Iceland, Brian and I quickly discovered that the best way to experience Iceland was by driving your own car.
 There are plenty of people that use Reykjavik as their home-base and venture out by tour bus, but if you want to go at your own pace and be able to see everything, I would highly recommend getting your own mode of transportation.

 While renting a car in a foreign country may sound like a daunting task, it was actually a very simple process and I want to share my knowledge with you!
 Here are some useful tips, tricks and info about driving through Iceland.